e0543978/tp/docs/UserGuide.md

 ### `c/COMMAND`

-`COMMAND` must be a valid command.
+`COMMAND` should be a valid command.

 Example: `c/find n/Alex`